adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

-There's a lot of Javascript here, but the main things to note are:
+Notes:

-- replace select box with a text box and menu as above.
+- Replace the select box with a text box, menu and status.
-- listen as the user types.
+- Listen as the user types.
 If options match, display them in the menu.
 - Pressing <kbd>up</kbd> or <kbd>down</kbd> moves between options
 - Pressing <kbd>enter</kbd> or <kbd>space</kbd>, or clicking with the mouse populates the text box with the option and closes the options
 - Pressing <kbd>enter</kbd> when focus is within the text box implicitly submits the form, like normal.
 - Clicking the button, reveals all the options, like a select box.
-- Pressing <kbd>escape</kbd> hides the options
+- Pressing <kbd>escape</kbd> hides the options.

 ## Choosing dates

 Dates are hard[^].
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of an interface.

 Traditionally we've used 3 select boxes to capture someone's date of birth&mdash;one for day, month and year.
-Even though we discussed the problems with select boxes earlier, one of their redeeming qualities is that they stop users entering wrong information.
+One of the select boxes' redeeming qualities is that they stop users entering wrong information.
 However, even *this* doesn't hold up in the case of dates.
-Users can, for example, select *31 February 2017*, which will result in a validation error.
+Users can, for example, select *31 February 2017*, which will result in a error.

 ![Select boxes for dates](./images/date-select.png)
 [https://www.gov.uk/state-pension-age/y/age]

-So why use select boxes instead of a simple textbox?
-This is because it stops the system needing to handle a plethora of different formats.
+But why use select boxes?
+Because they stop the system needing to handle a plethora of different formats.
 Some dates start with month; others with day.
-Some delimit dates with slashes, others with dashes.
-It's really hard to work out, meaning we can't be as forgiving as we'd like to be.
+Some delimit dates with slashes, others with dashes.We can't know what the user intended, and so we can't be forgiving like we otherwise would like.

-Before designing a date field, we first need to understand what type of date it is.
-Like GDS says *the way you should ask users for dates depends on the types of date you’re asking for*.
+We can certainly do better than 3 select boxes.
+But, before designing a date field, we first need to understand what type of date it is.
+Like Goverment Digital Services (GDS) says in the service manual, *the way you should ask users for dates depends on the types of date you’re asking for*.

 ### Dates from documents

-The expiry date as discussed in chapter 2 is a good example of this.
+The expiry date, as discussed in chapter 2, is a good example of this.
 We presented a simple textbox, that expects a number matching the same format as found on the ‘document’, in this case a debit card.
-These dates are normally straightforward, because users copy what they see, there's less room for interpretation.
+These dates are normally easy, because users simply copy what they see.

 ### Memorable dates

-Dates that are easy to remember, such as date of birth, need a different course of treatment.
+Dates that are easy to remember, such as date of birth, need a different design approach.
 The defacto thinking is that date pickers are easier for all sorts of dates.

-It's often slower and harder to enter a memorable date in this manner, than it would be to simply type a few numbers into a text box unassisted.
-Even a well-designed custom date picker requires far more interactions to get the job done.
+It's often slower and harder to enter a memorable date in this manner, than it would be to type a few numbers into a text box unassisted.
+Even a well-designed custom date picker requires far more effort to get the job done.

 Once again GDS have a excellent guidance.
 They suggest 3 *separate* text boxes&mdash;one for day, month and year.
 This is mostly to avoid the formatting issues we discussed before.